dovanquyet/dovanquyet.github.io/_pages/about.md

 ## Academic News

 - [2024/01] My first first-author [paper](https://arxiv.org/abs/2401.14003) has been accepted to EACL'24!
 - [2024/01] Finished my PhD application.
-I got 6 interviews from 4 universities :D But probably no more :/
+I got 6 interviews from 4 universities :D But probably no more :/ Updated: two more interviews, one is from a university that I haven't applied :D
 - [2023/05] Our paper on Contextualized Commonsense Causal Reasoning has been accepted to ACL'23 Main Conference.
 Check it [here](https://arxiv.org/abs/2305.05191)
 - [2023/04] Our paper on Commonsense Knowledge Base Population is archived.
 Check it [here](https://arxiv.org/abs/2304.10392)
 - [2023/02] Our work on evaluating ChatGPT is out.
 Check this [paper](https://arxiv.org/abs/2302.04023).
 Updated: it is accepted to AACL 2023 (Poster).